He 'felt the Bern.' Now he's shaking up Russian politics.

 He compares it to Uber because he says it lowers barriers to entry in politics the same way the ride-sharing app made entrepreneurs out of anyone with a car.

 Shkliarov was born in Belarus, in the former Soviet Union, and studied in Germany.
-It was in Berlin in 2008 that he had his first taste of American politics: a rousing speech by then-presidential candidate Obama at the Brandenburg Gate.
+It was in Berlin in 2008 that he had his first taste of American politics: a rousing speech by then-presidential candidate Obama.
 Shkliarov was hooked.

 He moved to the U.S. in 2010 with his American wife and began searching for work on a political campaign.